gdoyle87/COMP2801/docs/midterm.md

 ---

-**Summary:**

-- Use self-referential structures to create dynamic collections.
-- Linked lists are best for variable-size sequential data.
-- Trees (especially BSTs) provide efficient searching and hierarchical relationships.

 ### Pointer-to-Pointer

 When a function needs to **modify a pointer** (such as a tree’s root or a linked list’s head), it must receive the **address of that pointer**.
 This allows the function to update the caller’s pointer directly.